yash-sah/Foods-Assignment-SCSS/README.md

 Variables => Created all the Variables in a separate SCSS file.

 Custom Properties => Aslo known as CSS Variables.
-Used in index.scss file in footer selector.
+Used in base.scss file for declaring global styles.

 Nesting => Used to nest CSS selectors.
-In index.scss file used nesting in nav, card and footer selectors.
+In componenets and layout scss files.
 In contactMe.scss file used nesting in nav, card, social, location and footer selectors.
 In aboutMe.scss file used nesting in nav, carousel and footer.

 Interpolation => Used in a Sass stylesheet to embed the result of a SassScript expression into a chunk of CSS.
-Used @extend Interpolation in base.scss file.
+Used @extend and @include Interpolation in components and layout file.

 Placeholder Selectors => It is a class selector, but it starts with a % and it's not included in the CSS output.
-Used in body selector in index.scss.
+Used in body selector in components.scss.
 Defined a %pseudoBody Placeholder selector and used @extend to use it inside body selector.

 Mixins => @mixin lets us create reusable css code.
 Created two separate header and footer scss files.
 They contain mixins which contain multiple css Properties.
 Used @import to import header & footer scss files in index.scss , contactMe.scss & aboutMe.scss files.
 Used @include inside base.scss , components.scss files under html selector to call the mixins.